On Getting Older: Job FulfillmentSep 27, 2022

 I remember in my MBA program, completed in 1984, in the human resources classes, the new way of getting employees to work hard for you was this: give them work they enjoy doing and actually have aptitude for and see a purpose in doing, as well as decent money incentive.
 Give them a buy-in to a purpose larger than themselves.
 After all, if they’re unhappy, they won’t work hard.

 I remember thinking at the time what a luxurious set up that would be – and how foreign to my own expectations.
 Having an employer that saw me as a person rather than a unit of production?
-Not bloody likely.
-And unit of production is the bottom line for all employers – that’s ultimately what employees are, but now the bosses have figured out that it is in their best interests, for many reasons, to keep employees happy.
+Not too likely.
+Unit of production is the bottom line for all employers – that’s ultimately what employees are, but now the bosses have figured out that it is in their best interests, for many reasons, to keep employees happy.

 How things have changed!
 The perspective for a man going to work when I began my career was essentially stoicism – and that was certainly my dad’s perspective, as a new WW2 vet.
 There was not much work to be had then; a man took whatever paid; and did it because he needed to put food on the table.
 Grin and bear it, in other words.
 And that was also my perspective when I entered the workforce.
 If I grew to like your work and my colleagues, all well and good.
-If I didn’t, I was content with knowing that I've done my duty and provided for my family.
+If I didn’t, I was to be content with knowing that I've done my duty and provided for my family.
 Stoicism, once again.
 If it doesn’t kill you it makes you stronger. (jokingly I tell guys I have a 3-pronged test for manhood: you don't become a man until you have a wife, a child, and a mortgage.)